donodj/Sudoku-Solver/README.md

 # Sudoku Multi-Solver

+A program that visualizes 4 Sudoku solving algorithms and compares their performance.

 Code is distributed among 4 files:

 * sudoku.py - Has all the Sudoku game logic, and code to evaluate the board state and generate puzzles